Attapeu province: Demographics

-Lao Loum people in Attapeu outnumber those in other nearby provinces.
-Its population is reported to be 110,000 and consists of several ethnic communities; 15 major tribes are reported in the province which include Lao, Alak, Katang, Kaleum, Katou, Suay, Oy, Taoy, Sadang, Nge, Lavea, Lavenh, Cheuang, Tariang and Nyaheung groups.
+Its population is reported to be 110,000 and consists of ethnic communities; 15 major tribes are reported in the province which include Lao, Alak, Katang, Kaleum, Katou, Suay, Oy, Taoy, Sadang, Nge, Lavea, Lavenh, Cheuang, Tariang and Nyaheung groups.

 Economy

-Attapeu's economy is largely agricultural.
-In this province, the trade in wild life is significant (though underestimated by the government) and hence its conservation is important.
 The listed globally threatened wild life species number 14 (according to the World Conservation Union (IUCN Red List and 23 species according to the CITES.
-In the rural economy Laos (80 percent of rural households), the dependency on forest resources is great, concentrated in the fields of wild animals and plants, exchanged and extracted for achieving sustainable income; fish is one of main aquatic vertebrates exploited, apart from other terrestrial and aquatic vertebrates.
+In the rural economy Laos (80% of rural households), the dependency on forest resources is concentrated in the fields of wild animals and plants, exchanged and extracted for achieving sustainable income; fish is an aquatic vertebrate exploited, apart from other terrestrial and aquatic vertebrates.

 Given its proximity to Vietnam, the province has traditionally been a source for raw materials and forest products for adjacent regions in Vietnam.
-Luxury forest products exported by Champa through its seaports were sourced from places as far as Attapeu.
+Forest products exported by Champa through its seaports were sourced from places as far as Attapeu.

-More recently, some Vietnamese companies expanded into Attapeu province.
+Some Vietnamese companies expanded into Attapeu province.
 Hoang Anh Gia Lai Group has acquired rights to grow rubber trees in the province.
-The company also plans to invest in electricity generation, sugar refining, and organic fertilizer production.
+The company plans to invest in electricity generation, sugar refining, and organic fertilizer production.
 Construction of a US$100 million sugar project including industrial facilities started in November 2011.

 Landmarks

-Some of the important locations in the province are the Wat Sakae Temple which has a sacred Buddha image and is visited during the Lao New Year, and an old pagoda and Xaysetha Stupa in Xaysetha District, built in 1579.
-The temple of Wat Luang Muang Mai in the capital city of Attapeu was built in 1939 and is notable for original naga barge boards.
+Some of the locations in the province are the Wat Sakae Temple which has a Buddha image and is visited during the Lao New Year, and a pagoda and Xaysetha Stupa in Xaysetha District, built in 1579.
+The temple of Wat Luang Muang Mai in the capital city of Attapeu was built in 1939 and is known for original naga barge boards.
 King Setthathirat of the Lan Xang is buried in a stupa at the temple of Wat Pha Saysettha in Pha Meuang, approximately 15 km from the capital city.
 The Sihanouk Trail branches from the Ho Chi Minh Trail at Phu Vong, 13 km from the capital.